itenium-be/blog-posts/security/2024-03-16-security-bootcamp-prep.md

 # Start Playing

-At the start of the conference we will communicatie how to:
+At the start of the conference we will communicate how to:

 - Connect to our network
 - The URL of the Portal